 Remember the game Top Trumps fondly?
 Love concrete?
-This is perhaps the gift for you.
-Or anyone that also applies to.
+This is perhaps the ideal gift for you.
+Or anyone that those two things apply to.

 There are so many offshoots of Top Trumps right now.
-I even spotted a Britpop set the other day.
+I even spotted a Britpop set a while back.
 But this is an architecture rundown and as such, I am featuring a set firmly in that territory.

 The set features 24 of London’s ‘brutes’, a mix of classics and the less familiar.
-There was also a Birmingham set but that has sold through sadly.
+If you want something outside London, there’s a Birmingham set too.
 Crack open the pack, deal them out and see who wins with the highest score on each card.
 There is nothing I don’t love about this idea.
 Especially when the Christmas period starts to get a little stale. £16 gets you a set.

 36. Estate Collection tea towels at Oscar Francis

-Tower blocks and apartments show off their individuality on this extensive tea towel range, with each one digitally printed on to a 100 per cent cotton Panama fabric.
-Each is also individually wrapped in a presentation band. £12 if you want one, with groups of tea towels also available (along with those other designs) and new designs launched this year if you haven’t checked them out in a while.
+Tower blocks and apartments show off their individuality on this extensive tea towel range, with each one digitally printed onto a 100 per cent cotton Panama fabric.
+Each is also individually wrapped in a presentation band. £12 if you want one, with pairs of tea towels also available for £22.

 37. Archispecs by Cinqpoints